supremainc/BioStar2_device_SDK/ReadMe.md

 **Note**: Feature enhancements, updates, and resolved issues from previous releases are available to view in [Release Notes](http://kb.supremainc.com/bs2sdk./doku.php?id=en:release_note).

-### V2.7.2.13 Beta released 12/24/2020:
+### V2.7.2.14 Beta released 01/06/2021:

 **Modified Features**

-**1.** `Master: CoreStation 40`, `Slave: FaceStation 2 / FaceLite` <br>
- When registering a user with a face template for FaceStation 2 and FaceLite to CoreStation, a problem that could fail with a BS_SDK_ERROR_TIMEOUT error has been fixed.
+**1.** Improved the problem that the transmission speed was slightly slower in the previous version when sending many users.
 * Refer to API BS2_EnrolUser
 * Refer to API BS2_EnrollUser
 * Refer to API BS2_EnrolUserEx